archibate/nvim-gpt/README.md

 }
 ```

 Found bugs or any suggestions?
-Please let me know by opening a [GitHub issue](https://github.com/archibate/nvim-gpt/issues/new), I'm glad to help.
+Please let me know by opening a [GitHub issue](https://github.com/archibate/nvim-gpt/issues/new), I'm glad to help 😘